Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 ![](Readme-Resources~/common-arrangement-example.png)

-## Create more things than only buttons
+## Create More Things Than Only Buttons

 ```csharp
 using Paps.UnityToolbarExtenderUIToolkit;